The blog that started it all

 Why I believe Sorority Girls can Change the World

 15 years of Marketing experience has given me a front-row seat to the extraordinary power of influence from sorority women.

-At the time it was a 30-year-old company, who didn’t launch a single new product, no new marketing, no celebrity endorsement, not even a viral post.
-In fact, their CEO was in declining health and passed away shortly after this explosion.
-HOWEVER, this is the same year sorority girls decided they liked the comfort colors tees and the brand exploded.
-In fact, comfort colors grew so big and so fast they literally couldn’t keep up with demand.
+Comfort Colors grew so big and so fast they literally couldn’t keep up with demand.
 They sold the brand to the largest T-shirt distributor on the planet for a price tag of, (I hope you are sitting down for this) ONE HUNDRED MILLION DOLLARS.
 Ten times their previous net worth and STILL has trouble keeping up with demand.

 I met some of the team behind the scenes at comfort colors and they agree, Sorority Girls can Change the World.

 Sorority girls have brought new life back to Birkenstocks, black-rimmed glasses, yoga pants and even taking pictures with a pineapple.
 No seriously, it’s a thing.
-Sorority girls thought it was a cute idea and now the high school girls are doing it too.
-It’s all over Pinterest and no one even asks why.
 Sorority girls decided it was cool and therefore it was

 This phenomenal power of influence got me thinking, “What if sorority women channeled their power over trends for something more significant?
 What if they used this incredible leadership potential to show the world something amazing….even more amazing that taking pictures with pineapples (I know right!)”